Center for Community Wellness,

 - and assistance in writing, proofing, and submitting grants

-The Laura W. Bush Institute for Women’s Health develops educational and outreach programs that will positively influence the health of women and their families in the Concho Valley.
-The institute also supports research that focuses on disease prevention and treatments that meet the differing health needs of women.
+The Laura W. Bush Institute for Women’s Health develops educational and outreach programs that will positively influence the health of women and their families in West Texas.
+The Institute also supports research that focuses on disease prevention and treatments that meet the differing health needs of women.